chalyvonmonroeschmitz/GeneticArchiveFund/README.md

-DNA sequence injection flaw has been discovered in the Quantum source code Use only 3 Letters to find exploitable areas in thinking Tri-Bit update implemented
+DNA sequence injection flaw has been discovered in the Quantum source code Use only 3 Letters to find exploitable areas in thinking The best way to not mistaken for DNA code is to use E,G and O binary values as they are entangled Tri-Bit update implemented
 4th Bit will the hashing function for error control Royal DNA sequence that has not been insurrected must not be violated